cult-of-coders/redis-oplog/README.md

 and put `cultofcoders:redis-oplog` as the first option.

 RedisOplog does not work with *insecure* package, which is used for bootstrapping your app.

-## Redis Unavailability

-If redis server fails, it will `console.error` this fact, and it will keep retrying to connect every 30 seconds.
-Once connection is resumed reactivity will be resumed.
-However, changes that happened while Redis was down will not be visible.
-In future we will treat this scenario.

 ## Stats